tarwn/lessthandot-hugo/blogs/content/posts/2014-08-21-stupid-me-4-the-login-is-from-an-untrusted-domain.md

 </p>

 <p style="text-align: justify">
   However, I did not recall making any change to the projection manager.
 And then it hit me.
 I generated all of the packages using BIML.
-In the BIML script, I also generate the connection managers as they are needed during compile time (as far as I know BIML doesn’t realize they are actually already there in the project).
-I didn’t include the expressions in the BIML script as I do not actually generate them.
+In the BIML script, I also generate the connection managers as they are needed during compile time (as far as I know BIML doesn't realize they are actually already there in the project).
+I didn't include the expressions in the BIML script as I do not actually generate them.
 When the BIML script is finished, it asks you if you want to overwrite existing items.
 I simply deselect the checkboxes for the connection managers and everything is fine in the world.
 </p>

 <p style="text-align: justify">